-Tags Attributes Description symbolPrefix Optional.
+Tags Attributes Description 0- symbolPrefix Optional.
 Used in collaboration with symbolTags .
-Prefix of symbols embedded in the auto-generated section.
+Prefix of symbols -J 32 3.
+1X embedded in the auto-generated section.
 See Auto-generated Sec- tions. symbolTags Optional.
-Used in collaboration with symbolPrefix .
-Comma sepa- 57521.485 rated list of tags of symbols embedded in the auto-generated section.
-See Auto-generated Sections.
+Used in collaboration with symbolPrefix.
+Comma sepa- oymbor rago rated list of tags of symbols embedded in the auto-generated section.
+See Auto-generated Sections .
 Defines a new global symbol.
 Symbol name must be unique in the defSymbol linker context name Name of the symbol. type Optional.
 Type of symbol usage.
-This may be necessary to set the type cype of a symbol when using third party ELF tools.
-There are three types: none: default.
+This may be necessary to set the type сурс of a symbol when using third party ELF tools.
+There are three types: - none: default.
 No special type of use function: symbol describes a function data: symbol describes some data. value The value "." defines a floating symbol that holds the current cur- Value sor position in a memory layout.
 (This is the only form of this tag that can be used as a memoryLayout directive) Otherwise value is an ex- pression.
 A symbol expression must be resolved to a constant after memory positioning. relocation Optional.
 The only allowed value is true.
-Indicates that the value .
-2200002011 of the symbol takes the address of the current cursor in the memory layout relocation space.
+Indicates that the value 1 0100011011 of the symbol takes the address of the current cursor in the memory layout relocation space.
 Only allowed on floating symbols. rootSymbol Optional.
 Boolean value.
-Sets this symbol as a root symbol that must .
-55 553551 be resolved.
+Sets this symbol as a root symbol that must 1 00 C3 y III DO 1 be resolved.
 See also rootSymbol tag. weak Optional.
 Boolean value.
-Sets this symbol as a weak symbol. memoryLayout directive.
+Sets this symbol as a weak symbol. weak memoryLayout directive.
 Defines a named group of sections.
 Group group name may be used in expression macros START, END, SIZE.
 All mem- oryLayout directives are allowed within this tag (recursively). name The name of the group.
-Includes an lsc fragment file, semantically the same as if the fragment include contents were defined in place of the include tag. name Name of the file to include.
-When the name is relative, the file sepa- rator is /, and the file is relative to the directory where the current lsc file or fragment is loaded.
+Traine Includes an lsc fragment file, semantically the same as if the fragment include contents were defined in place of the include tag. name Name of the file to include.
+When the name is relative, the file sepa- . raine rator is /, and the file is relative to the directory where the current lsc file or fragment is loaded.
 When absolute, the name describes a platform-dependent filename.
-1 Root tag for an .lsc file. lsc name Name of the lsc file.
-The ELF executable output will be {name}.out, and the map file will be {name}.map lscFragment Root tag for an lsc file fragment.
-Lsc fragments are loaded from the linker path option, or included from a master file using the include tag.
+Root tag for an .lsc file. lsc name Name of the lsc file.
+The ELF executable output will be {name}.out, 1 and the map file will be {name}.map lscFragment Root tag for an lsc file fragment.
+Lsc fragments are loaded from the 22.0.20.000 linker path option, or included from a master file using the include tag.
 Describes the organization of a set of memory intervals.
 The memory memoryLayout layouts are processed in the order in which they are declared in the file.
 The same interval may be organized in several layouts.
 Each lay- out starts at the value of the cursor the previous layout ended.
 The fol- lowing tags are allowed within a memoryLayout directive: defSymbol (under certain conditions), group, memoryLayoutRef, padding, and sectionRef. ranges Exclusive with default.
-Comma-separated ordered list of fixed sections to which the layout is applied.
+Comma-separated ordered list of fixed sections 1 411855 to which the layout is applied.
 Sections represent memory segments.
-L Continued on next page
+Continued on next page